 After interrogation they would advance to torture by some of the following methods to get you to say what was wanted: lie down and put water up your nose, whipped with salt rubbed into the wounds, pull out fingernails, cut off ears, cut off testicles, etc.

 Four months was the longest that people stayed.
 In 1978 our guide Sean’s mother and father were executed, and he has not been able to find out any more information.
 His father went to get a pedicure and his former student was doing the pedicure.
-The next day, they were taken away.
+The next day, his parents were taken away.

 The Vietnamese invaded Cambodia in 1979 and stopped the killing.